 The College offers a breadth in cross training for all students, encouraging them to, "strive for excellence", (the College motto), in a caring and tolerant environment.
-Creativity, self-discipline, passion, self-esteem and academic, artistic and performance achievements are valued outcomes for the whole College community.
-In 2011 students had the opportunity to participate in The Prefects Concert, Chess, Eisteddfods, Debating, Peer Support, Premier State Ballet, Sydney Morning Herald Speaking Competition, Art and Design Show, to name just a few.
+Creativity, selfdiscipline, passion, self-esteem and academic, artistic and performance achievements are valued outcomes for the whole College community.
+In 2012 students had the opportunity to participate in The Prefects Concert, Director's Festival, McFest Film Festival, Eisteddfods, Debating, Peer Support, Premier State Ballet, Sydney Morning Herald Speaking Competition, Art and Design Show, to name just a few.

 The College supports students who achieve professional employment in the performing arts, television and film industry during their course of study, by appointing (where appropriate) tutors and/or communicating with onsite tutors to ensure all class work and Board of Studies requirements are fulfilled.
 The College also supports students who wish to undertake other courses at TAFE, Distance Education or Open High School as part of their academic programme.